GNOME/gnome-text-editor/.gitlab/issue_templates/bug.md

 detailed versions of foundational libraries and settings used by your system.
 ```

+Have you tested Nightly to see if the issue has been fixed?
+If not, why?

 # Bug information #
 ## Steps to reproduce ##
 - Step by step, how can you make the problem appear?